QualyaIO/obtuse.VCV/README.md

 # TODO

-- take into account change in sampling rate
 - switch back to monophonic synth when polyphony cable is 1? (would need some change in botania DSP)